The Fast-track Approvals Act 2024 (the Act) is a new “one-stop shop” approvals process across a range of regulatory bodies.

 The EPA handles both the referral and substantive approval processes.
 Further information is available on the Ministry for the Environment and the EPA websites.

-Identifying and working through as many issues as possible prior to lodging an application will provide increased certainty about the remaining issues that need to be resolved through the formal approval process.
-This will lead to a more efficient and less resource intensive process once the application has been lodged, and may prevent decision delays.
+Although there is no requirement to consult with council, ORC strongly encourages Fast-track applicants to engage with us.
+This is because effective pre-application discussions will support applicants to prepare an application that addresses the range of issues, planning provisions, and environmental effects that are relevant to the activity.
+Identifying and working through as many issues as possible prior to lodging an application will provide increased certainty about the issues that need to be resolved through the formal approval process.
+This will likely lead to a more efficient and less resource-intensive process once the application has been lodged.

 The Minister receives the complete application and must invite comments, and request advice or reports from relevant local authorities.
 The Minister considers the application, advice or reports, and any comments received.
 The Minister may also seek further information from relevant local authorities.